7 Ways to Combat Iron-Deficiency Anemia Without Taking Iron

 5. Be careful with dairy products

-Whilst vitamin C improves the absorption of iron, milk and dairy products have to opposite effect.
+While vitamin C improves the absorption of iron, milk and dairy products have the opposite effect.

-Dairy products are alkaline and neutralize gastric acids, which inhibits the absorption of iron.
+Dairy products are made up of alkaline and neutralize gastric acids, which inhibits the absorption of iron.

 For this reason, if you suffer from iron-deficiency anemia, you should reduce your consumption of these products, or at least consume them apart from the rest of your food.